-Did you know that there are up to 864 million users on Facebook per day, and 1.3 billion users on this site per month?
-With these numbers, the possibilities are endless when it comes to increasing followers for your business!
-Knowing the best ways to post on Facebook can significantly boost your chances of meeting and booking new clients for your wedding photography business.
+With the number of users, the possibilities are endless when it comes to increasing followers on your Facebook page for photography.
+Knowing how to promote your Facebook page can significantly boost your chances of meeting and booking new clients for your wedding photography business.
 So where do you start?
-Here are 3 tricks that you need to help you double your exposure on Facebook.

-As you work to create your Facebook posting schedule for each week, it is imperative that you switch up the type of content that you provide.
+As you work to create your Facebook posting schedule for each week, it is imperative you switch up the type of content that you provide.
 Post funny images, memes, or something related to photography that does not necessarily have anything to do with your business.
-Since posts featuring images get 39% more interaction from Facebook users, be sure to include images as often as possible.
+Since posts featuring images get more interaction, be sure to include images as often as possible.
 Post images that feature your favorite quotes, and encourage your followers to share them with their friends on their personal pages.

 Tip: Regardless of what you post, be sure to share content that will assist you in connecting with your clients.
 If you love camping, it’s okay to post a photo every now and then of a past camping trip.
 If your ideal client loves camping too, this is a great way to form a connection and book them!